-Duke Alumni and Former Students

-Order Transcript®

-Order transcripts via Parchment storefront .
+Duke Alumni and Former Students: Order transcripts via a Parchment account.

-Please refer to the website above for more information about delivery options, transcript fees, etc.
+Refer to the SoM Registrar's website for more information about delivery options, transcript fees, etc.

-(Parchment).
-Students should request that they be sent electronically via a secure email, to medstudaff@dm.duke.edu.
-The transcripts will be uploaded to ERAS by a member of the Student Affairs staff.

-ERAS Tokens: Students should contact Duke School of Medicine Student Affairs, medOSA@duke.edu to obtain.
+- Transcript Requests for ERAS: Transcript requests for transcripts that need to be uploaded to ERAS must be requested online via DukeHub (Parchment link).
+Students should request that the transcript be sent electronically via a secure email, to medOSA@duke.edu.
+The transcripts will be uploaded to ERAS by a member of the SoM Student Affairs staff. - ERAS Tokens:Students must contact the Duke SoM Office of Student Affairs Office, medOSA@duke.edu to obtain an ERAS Token.